| || member for 9 years, 10 months, 26 days|

 I have tried to add as much information as is readily available.
 I gladly will make corrections or add information.
 Please do not use flowers for these purposes.
 Doing so is against FindAGrave guidelines.

-Feel free to use any of my photographs for non-commercial use, but please give credit where credit is due.
+Feel free to use any of my photographs for non-commercial use.
+Giving credit where credit is due would be appreciated.

 Thank you to those who have added photographs and flowers to my memorials.
 They are appreciated.
 Please let me know that you have done so.
 I would like to see the photographs and flowers myself.